monaca-samples/Emotions-Detection-App/README.md

 ## How to start
 1. Download the project.
-2. Run npm install in the directory.
+2. Run `npm install` in the directory.
-3. Run npm run dev to start the project.
+3. Run `npm run dev` to start the project.
-4. If the browser opens url 0.0.0.0:8080, change it to localhost:8080.
+4. If the browser opens url `0.0.0.0:8080`, change it to `localhost:8080`.

 ## Important files
 #### JS